uakp98/-Java-JavaFx-Swing-Projects-DesktopApplication-GUI-Software/README.md

-# Java-JavaFx-Swing-Projects-DesktopApplication-GUI-Software
+# JavaFx-Swing-Projects (GUI Desktop Application/Projects)
 All projects are based on ☕ Java(Swing.All projects are database(MySql) connected📂 and compatible to run is🖥️ Desktop(with .exe)🖱️.All projects have a Graphical User Interface(GUI)👨🏻‍💻 that user can communicate and understand the application easily).
-# JavaFx-Swing-Projects (GUI Desktop Application/Projects)

 # How to run this project?